fszlin/lo0.in/README.md

 You may also enable HTTPS using the certificates from [releases](https://github.com/fszlin/lo0.in/releases).

-The certificates are valid for three months form the date it created, and new certificates will be published on a weekly basis.
+The certificates are valid for three months from the date it created, and new certificates will be published on a weekly basis.